 Crocus Species in the Garden was the topic of the week for the Pacific Bulb Society list in February 2003.
 This discussion was led by Tony Goode.
 Click on this link for his Introduction.
 His Crocus Pages web site has images of most taxa and some basic information about all.
+The Scottish Rock Garden Club is another excellent resource for this genus based on Tony's work.
+You can find pdf files for individual species here.
 John Lonsdale also has an extensive Crocus collection, and has posted photos at his Edgewood Gardens website.
 Smaller versions of a number of John's photos are reproduced in this wiki, with his permission.

 Some species bloom in the fall, before, with, or after leaf dehiscence, some in the winter, and some in the spring.
 Seasonality is relative on these pages, which means the bloom time varies depends on where the grower lives.
 Those that bloom in the fall need a warm summer dormancy.
 Those that bloom in the spring need a cold dormancy.
 Those that bloom in the winter seem to bloom in winter of Mediterranean climate which is rather mild with little to no frost.
 Since frost is the limiting factor, the following pages are separated into fall blooming, and spring blooming for simplicity.